 OpenSeaNav - AIS Multifunction Display

 OpenSeaNav is a concept development for an AIS multifunction display, which supports the digital chart OpenSeaMap.
-The project was commissioned by FT-TEC GmbH and implemented in cooperation with the company csoft - Web and IT Solutions.
+The project was implemented in cooperation with csoft - Web and IT Solutions.

 The multifunction display is primarily used for navigation in the maritime area.
 It allows connection to conventional AIS radio receivers, so that vessels and their specific data and information can be displayed on the chart.
 This allows to make informed navigational decisions, should thus avoid collisions and increase safety on sea.